abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 ![cert manager](img/cert-manager.png)

-Once intalled, you can inspect the Kubernetes ressources created by Cert Manager :
+Once installed, you can inspect the Kubernetes resources created by Cert Manager:

 ```
 kubectl get all -n cert-manager